-• According to 603 CMR 18:00(6) (d) Once a student has been suspended for three (3) consecutive school days or five (5) non-consecutive school days in a school year, the school, parents, and public school district, consistent with federal requirements, shall explore together all possible program modifications within the school in an attempt to prevent total suspension of the student from the program.
+- According to 603 CMR 18:00(6) (d) Once a student has been suspended for three (3) consecutive school days or five (5) non-consecutive school days in a school year, the school, parents, and public school district, consistent with federal requirements, shall explore together all possible program modifications within the school in an attempt to prevent total suspension of the student from the program. - Suspension is a change of placement when: 1) it exceeds 10 consecutive school days, or 2) it is one of a series of suspensions that constitute suspensions under 603 CMR 53:00; - A request is made of the student's responsible school district to convene a TEAM meeting prior to a suspension that constitutes a change in placement; - All suspensions are recorded and maintained by the Head of School.
+A record of suspension is also maintained in the student's file.

-- Suspension is a change of placement when: 1) it exceeds 10 consecutive school days, or 2) it is one of a series of suspensions that constitute suspensions under 603 CMR 53:00; - A request is made of the student's responsible school district to convene a TEAM meeting prior to a suspension that constitutes a change in placement;. - All suspensions are recorded and maintained by the Head of School.
-A record of suspension is also maintained in the student's file. - Prior to a change in placement, a Functional Behavior Assessment is completed to determine the relationship between the misconduct and the student's handicapping condition, the appropriateness of the program and placement. - If the TEAM determines that the behavior is not a manifestation of the disability, Willow Hill School may suspend or terminate the student in accordance with its policies and practices; - If the TEAM determines that the behavior is a manifestation of the disability, the TEAM takes steps to modify the IEP, the behavior intervention plan, and/or the placement.
+- If the TEAM determines that the behavior is not a manifestation of the disability, Willow Hill School may suspend or terminate the student in accordance with its policies and practices; - If the TEAM determines that the behavior is a manifestation of the disability, the TEAM takes steps to modify the IEP, the behavior intervention plan, and/or the placement.